timoxley/npm-tutor/chapters/npm-workshop-installation/exercises/install-save/Readme.md

 ---

-You should rarely need to manually edit your package.json; npm includes many commands and flags which will automate much of the tedium of maintaining a package.json.
+You rarely need to manually edit your package.json; npm includes many commands and flags which will automate much of the tedium of maintaining a package.json.